-(2) Process - NP 11-202, NP 11-203, NP 11-204, NP 11-205 and NP 11-206 set out the processes for a market participant in any jurisdiction to obtain a deemed prospectus receipt, an automatic exemption, an automatic registration, a deemed designation as a designated rating organization, or to be deemed to cease to be a reporting issuer in a passport jurisdiction.
-These policies also set out processes for a market participant in a passport jurisdiction to get a prospectus receipt, a discretionary exemption or an order to cease to be a reporting issuer from the OSC or to register in Ontario or to obtain designation as a designated rating organization in Ontario.
+- get deemed receipts in other jurisdictions (except Ontario) for a preliminary prospectus and prospectus, - obtain automatic exemptions in other jurisdictions (except Ontario) equivalent to most types of discretionary exemptions granted by the principal regulator, or - register automatically in other jurisdictions (except Ontario). - The Instrument also eneables aif the person or company is a credit rating organization to obtain a deemed designation as a designated rating organization in other jurisdictions (except in Ontario).). - be deemed to have ceased to be a reporting issuer in other jurisdictions (except in Ontario). - (2) Process NP 11-202, NP 11-203, NP 11-204, NP 11-205 and NP 11-205-206 set out the processes for a market participant in any jurisdiction to obtain a deemed prospectus receipt, an automatic exemption, an automatic registration-or, a deemed designation as a designated rating organization, or to be deemed to cease to be a reporting issuer in a passport jurisdiction.
+These policies also set out processes for a market participant in a passport jurisdiction to get a prospectus receipt-or-, a discretionary exemption or an order to cease to be a reporting issuer from the OSC or to register in Ontario or to obtain designation as a designated rating organization in Ontario.